 - Rachel MacDonald of Aberdeen

-Two passengers who succumbed to the effects of their injuries several weeks later:
+Two passengers who succumbed to the effects of their injuries four weeks later:

 - James William McGregor of Glasgow died on 18th October 1906